 A central hub for data exploration.
 The data catalog will document available datasets along with their location, descriptions, lineage and usage instructions.
 Display heuristics and use structure to indicate which data is the best.
 Clear documentation on how to on-board to cloud providers, how to gain access to data and how to take code to production will also be provided.
 Provide standards and a community where people can get access to this information.
 These problems can all be addressed by the central data hub.

 The goals of these user interviews was to understand how users interact with Maxis Workspaces (an on-prem GM tool), Databricks, or Azure, along with how they discover data at GM.
 The interviews were semi-structured to allow users to talk about any relevant products and experiences since our interviewees were from different organizations.
-We wanted to understand the current experience of users so we can better address their problems.
+The team wanted to understand the current experience of users so we can better address their problems.
 Who are they and what are their goals, needs, pain points and behaviors?

 The first persona is a Tech Lead who uses Maxis Workspaces and Databricks to support their teams with development work and data discovery.
 This user needs to evangelize the use of Databricks to their team and is focused on finding data and getting access as quickly as possible.